 Substance abuse is a problem that has impacted countless communities across the nation.
 While classic substances of abuse, such as Cocaine and Methamphetamines, are still prevalent throughout the United States, many areas are also now dealing with an increase in addiction to Opiates, such as prescription painkillers and Heroin.
 With this new trend, drug and alcohol abuse is no longer considered a big city problem.
 Small communities throughout Michigan, including Oak Hill in Filer Charter Township, are facing a growing substance abuse issue.
+But, addiction treatment Oak Hill can help bring down these numbers.

 About Oak Hill, Michigan